Hasan069/spookebook/README.md

-This app is for the people who wants to be ghosts in real life
+This app is for the people who wants to be ghosts in real life.